DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-07-cancelling-upcoming-interviews-when-making-decisions.md

 - automatically cancel upcoming interviews when the user makes an offer, rejects an application or withdraws an application
 - send an email to the candidate to tell them that each upcoming interview has been cancelled

+There’s no need to cancel interviews when an application is automatically rejected.
+This is because users cannot set up an interview to take place after the automatic rejection date.

 ## The problem with cancelling interviews scheduled for today

 The upcoming interviews list includes today’s interviews.
 This is intended to make it easy to find the details just before or after an interview has taken place.